rancheng/macOS-use/README.md

 # WARNING

-This project is still under development and user discretion is advised! mlx-use can and will use your do [login](#demos), use private credentials, [auth services](https://github.com/browser-use/macOS-use/blob/main/examples/login_to_auth0.py) or stored passwords to complete its task, launch and interact WITH EVERY APP and UI component in your MacBook and restrictions to the model are still under active development!
-It is not recommended to operate it unsupervised YET mlx-use WILL NOT STOP at captcha or any other forms of bot identifications, so once again, user discretion is advised.
+This project is still under development and user discretion is advised! macOS-use can and will use your do [login](#demos), use private credentials, [auth services](https://github.com/browser-use/macOS-use/blob/main/examples/login_to_auth0.py) or stored passwords to complete its task, launch and interact WITH EVERY APP and UI component in your MacBook and restrictions to the model are still under active development!
+It is not recommended to operate it unsupervised YET macOS-use WILL NOT STOP at captcha or any other forms of bot identifications, so once again, user discretion is advised.

 ## Disclaimer: